Dodge Caravan: 2012 model year

-For 2012, a new, basic style trim called "AVP" was introduced, while some features previously unavailable for "SE" (like touch navigation panel) become available as options (The "SE" now also received a floor console, similar to the one available for "SXT").
-The same year, the front logo design was changed gaining the two slanted rectangles in red to match the rest of the Dodge lineup.
+For 2012, a new basic style trim called "AVP" was introduced, while some features previously unavailable for "SE" (like touch navigation panel) become available as options (the "SE" now also received a floor console, similar to the one available for "SXT").
+The same year, the front logo design was changed, gaining the two slanted rectangles in red to match the rest of the Dodge lineup.
 For 2013, the American Value Package "AVP" trim manufacturer's suggested retail price (MSRP) was reduced by $1,000 from the year before.

 2013 model year

-The Grand Caravan added a class-exclusive feature with an optional Blu-Ray DVD player while the base "AVP" model was described by Autotrader.com editors as having a "shockingly low MSRP" giving buyers "incredible utility" in their vehicle.
+The Grand Caravan added a class-exclusive feature with an optional Blu-ray and DVD player, while the base "AVP" model was described by Autotrader.com editors as having a "shockingly low MSRP", giving buyers "incredible utility" in their vehicle.